bruceblay/mcp-2000/README.md

-# Browser Gen MPC
+# MCP 2000

-`browser-gen-mpc` is a simple single-page React app for prompt-powered sample generation and MPC-style performance in the browser.
+MCP 2000 is a simple single-page React app for prompt-powered sample generation and MPC-style performance in the browser.

 The goal is to combine a classic 4x4 pad workflow with modern generative audio tooling: